muzz-yasir/apart/README.md

+*This repo contains a demo for my submission to Apart Research's Hackathon for Technical AI Safety Startups, which won 1st place.
+See my submission [here]([url](https://www.apartresearch.com/project/darkforest---defending-the-authentic-and-humane-web))

 # DarkForest HCVS Demo

 This repository contains a demonstration of the DarkForest Human Content Verification System (HCVS).
 The demo consists of three main components: